grip-on-software/monetdb-import/Database_structure.md

         this story, use case or issue.
 If this is not set, then it is the integer 0.
     -   **test_given** - TEXT: The human-readable description of the
-        Given part of a test model for a particular use case.
+        Given part of a test model for a particular use case, or NULL if the issue does not have a test description.
-    -   **test_when** - TEXT: The human-readable description of the When part of a test model for a particular use case.
+    -   **test_when** - TEXT: The human-readable description of the When part of a test model for a particular use case, or NULL if the issue does not have a test description.
-    -   **test_then** - TEXT: The human-readable description of the Then part of a test model for a particular use case.
+    -   **test_then** - TEXT: The human-readable description of the Then part of a test model for a particular use case, or NULL if the issue does not have a test description.
     -   **test_execution** - INT - reference to test_execution.id: The
-        test execution model (Manual, Automated, Will not be tested) as an internal JIRA identifier.
+        test execution model (Manual, Automated, Will not be tested) as an internal JIRA identifier, or NULL if the issue does not have a test model.
     -   **test_execution_time** - INT: Units of time that the test execution appears to take.
 This is often set after the use case is resolved and tested.
 If this is not set, then it is the integer 0.
+    -   **environment** - VARCHAR(100): The environment to which the
+        issue applies.
+This can apply to a DTAP environment, a component of the application, or other kinds of environments that the team may define.
+This is NULL if the issue does not have an environment specified.
+    -   **external_project** - VARCHAR(20) - reference to project.key:
+        The project for which this issue was created, in case the issue is created in a support team board.
+This is NULL if the external project is not defined.
     -   **encryption** - INT(row encryption)

 ### Context tables